mdquigley/blog/content/posts/zone-out.md

 {{< bandcamp 378051418 3217804963 >}}

-Final project for Java Music Systems with Professor Nick Didkovsky, Zone Out is a Java program that creates generative ambient music for three voices, written with JMSL and JSyn.
+Final project for Java Music Systems with Professor Nick Didkovsky, Zone Out is a Java program that creates generative ambient music for three voices, written with Java Music Specification Language and JSyn.
 Above is an excerpt recording.
 It was originally hosted as a Java applet on a personal website.
-I plan to recreate and expand on this idea with JavaScript using Tone.js as a personal project sometime soon.
+I'd like to recreate and expand on this idea with JavaScript using Tone.js as a personal project sometime soon.

+Source code is available on [GitHub](https://github.com/mdquigley/zone-out).